zsteinmetz/zsteinmetz.github.io/_pages/publications.md

   {% bibliography -f journalistic %}
 </div>

-## referee
+## reviewing

-Reviewer for
+I review for the following research funding agencies and scientific journals.

+- Deutsche Forschungsgemeinschaft (DFG)
+- *Advances in Water Resources*
+- *Environmental Pollution*
+- *Environmental Science and Pollution Research International*
+- *European Journal of Soil Science*
+- *Frontiers in Environmental Science*
-*Journal of Analytical and Applied Pyrolysis*, *Frontiers in Environmental Science*,
+- *Journal of Analytical and Applied Pyrolysis*
-*Environmental Pollution*,
-*TrAC Trends in Analytical Chemistry*,
-*Nature Sustainability*,
-*Science of the Total Environment*,
-*Journal of Plant Nutrition and Soil Science*, *European Journal of Soil Science*, and
+- *Journal of Plant Nutrition and Soil Science*
-*Polymers*.
+- *Journal of Soil and Water Conservation*
+- *Nature Sustainability*
+- *Pedosphere*
+- *Polymers*
+- *Science of the Total Environment*
+- *TrAC Trends in Analytical Chemistry*

-Advisor for the *F1000Research* Gateway ["Agriculture, Food and Nutrition"](https://f1000research.com/agriculture-food-nutrition).
+I further serve as advisor for the *F1000Research* Gateway ["Agriculture, Food and Nutrition"](https://f1000research.com/agriculture-food-nutrition).